ProjectNeura/leads-docs/docs/vec/user-manual.md

 | <kbd>4</kbd>   | Turn on / off ATBS |
 | <kbd>T</kbd>   | Time lap           |
 | <kbd>esc</kbd> | Quit               |

+## Debug

+If you run into any error, first search in the existing [issues](https://github.com/ProjectNeura/LEADS/issues).
+If it has not been encountered, please post a new issue.